 This small Library collection is available to family history researchers with seats in the ScotlandsPeople Centre.
 It includes:

-- Monumental Inscriptions for burial grounds throughout Scotland as well as a few in England, Ireland, India and Sri Lanka of Scottish interest.
-An index of places is available in each search room for quick reference.
+- Monumental Inscriptions for burial grounds throughout Scotland as well as a few in England, Ireland, India and Sri Lanka of Scottish interest - an index of places is provided for quick reference;

-- Transcripts of pre-1841 census and population records
+- Transcriptions of pre-1841 census and population records;

-- Gazetteers, directories and the statistical accounts of Scotland
+- Gazetteers, directories (including Post Office directories for Aberdeen, Dundee, Edinburgh and Glasgow) and the statistical accounts of Scotland;

-Books are available on open shelf.
-Most directory volumes are held in the New Register House Dome and can be requested using the green library slips.
-Further information can be found in the Library guide.
+The books are currently being held in the New Register House Dome.
 All ScotlandsPeople Centre Reference Library material is included in the Library catalogue.
 References have the suffix SPC.

 The Stats Library holds a set of the Registrar General for Scotland's statistical publications; annual reports of the Registrars General of England and Wales, Northern Ireland and the Republic of Ireland; census reports; Scottish and international statistical reports on population and health; and journals of the Royal Statistical Society.

 If you wish to make an appointment to do research in the Stats Library please contact Statistics Information Services by:

 - Telephone: 0131 314 4299

 You can search the Library catalogue in the Historical Search Room and in the ScotlandsPeople Centre.
 It has approximately 90% coverage of all the Library collections.
 Volumes in the Directories, Folio and Government and Administration classes are being added as part of a retrospective cataloguing project.
 Card indexes are available until the cataloguing is complete.